This article provides information on marketing affiliate club's cause for The Fundraising Club Lottery.

 How to Create a Cause-Led Campaign

-- Identify the Need - Focus on a tangible, relatable issue within your charity or club—whether it’s equipment, facilities, or community outreach.
+- Identify the Need - Focus on a tangible, relatable issue within your charity or club.
+What will the Grants be used for?
+A new pitch, refurbish the changing rooms, new equipment?
+How will the Grant be spent?

-- Explain the Impact - Be transparent about how each ticket or donation helps.
-Quantify the support (e.g. “£6.50 per ticket goes directly to...”).
+- Explain the Impact - Be transparent about how each ticket creates a Grant how this Grant supports the club.
+Quantify the support ("£6 per ticket goes directly to...").
+We only need to sell XX tickets per month to raise £££.
+This will enable the club to deliver XX and XX.

 - Incorporate the Lottery as a Bonus - Position the prize element as a secondary benefit.
-Emphasise the opportunity to give back, while also having the chance to win.
+Emphasise the opportunity for the club member or supporter to give back while also having the chance to win a large cash prize and receive a FREE Gourmet Society membership card.

 - Keep it Authentic - Use language that resonates with your community.
 Avoid overly commercial tone—focus on passion, purpose, and positive outcomes.